discordeno/discordeno/website/docs/examples/reactionroles.md

 1. Color - The color of the button.
 1. Label - An optional label we can add to the button if the user desires.

-We can declare these options with an object inside the `options` array of our subcommand, this object requires us to give a name, a description and a type for the option, as an option now we use the `ApplicationCommandOptionTypes.Role` option, as we want the user to give us a role, while before we used `ApplicationCommandOptionTypes.SubCommandGroup` and `ApplicationCommandOptionTypes.SubCommand` that are used to declare subcommand groups and subcommands all the other `ApplicationCommandOptionTypes` we will use will require the user to give us a different kind of information, in the example of `ApplicationCommandOptionTypes.Role` discord will give the user the choice to select any role in the server.
+We can declare these options with an object inside the `options` array of our subcommand, this object requires us to give a name, a description and a type for the option, as type we now use the `ApplicationCommandOptionTypes.Role` option, as we want the user to provide a role (whereas before we used `ApplicationCommandOptionTypes.SubCommandGroup` and `ApplicationCommandOptionTypes.SubCommand`, that are used to declare subcommand groups and subcommands).
+All the other `ApplicationCommandOptionTypes` we will use require the user to provide a different kind of information.

-Additionally since we want some of our options to be required to run the command we can add the `required: true` option, this will inform discord to prevent the user from running the command if they don't pass-in the option.
+Additionally since we want some of our options to be required to run the command we can add the `required: true` option, this will make Discord prevent the user from running the command if they don't pass-in the option.

 ```ts
 {